Mihkel Lüdig: Business

 Lüdig was among the founders of Esto-Muusika, the most successful music supply business in Estonia of the time, and the short-lived monthly journal Helikund, edited by Eduard Visnapuu.

 Career

 In 1918–1924, Lüdig worked as an organist of the Kaarli kirik.

 In 1920–1922, Lüdig was an organ teacher in the Tallinn Higher School of Music, one of whose founders he had been in 1919.
 Lüdig was also a director of the school in 1919–1923.

 In 1925, Lüdig moved to Argentina, hoping to find better work.
 However, the rumours of lack of organists in Buenos Aires turned out to be severely overblown, so his career there began at the post of an inn pianist; later he also conducted for a local German male choir.
 In 1929, Lüdig moved back to Estonia.
 Until 1932, he taught organ playing and played it himself in Tallinn; then, he moved to Pärnu and became a conductor of the Endla society.
 In 1934–1958 — until his death — he lived and worked in Vändra.

+The choral song "Dawn" ("Koit") created by Mihkel Lüdig is traditionally the opening song of Estonian song festivals.

+Personal life

+Mihkel Lüdig was born as the second child in a family that later had a total of 18 children.